Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Proof of Theorem : Rebalancing for Single Node Removal In Cyclic Databases

-We now check the correctness of the transmissions schemes (i.e., the decoding of the subsegments at the corresponding `superscript' nodes where they are meant to be delivered).
-We also check that the merging scheme is successful, i.e., at any node, all the subsegments to be merged into a target segment are available at that node.
+To check the correctness of the scheme, we have to check the correctness of the encoding, decoding, and the merging.
+It is straightforward to check that the nodes that broadcast any transmission, whether coded or uncoded subsegments, contain all respective subsegments according to the design of the initial storage.
+Thus, the XOR-coding and broadcasts given in the transmissions schemes are correct.
+For checking the decoding, we must check that each subsegment can be decoded at the corresponding `superscript' nodes where it is meant to be delivered.
+We must also check that the merging scheme is successful, i.e., at any node, all the subsegments to be merged into a target segment are available at that node.
 Finally, we check that the target database is the cyclic database on $K-1$ nodes.